-Rectal prolapse affects about 2.5 people out of 100,000.
-Women over 50 are six times more likely than men to have this condition.
-It’s often suspected when the problem is actually a serious case of hemorrhoids.
+Rectal prolapse affects about 2.5 out of every 100,000 people.
+Women over age 50 are six times more likely than men to have this condition.
+Sometimes rectal prolapse is suspected, but the problem is actually a serious case of hemorrhoids.

 Rectal prolapse can range from mild to severe.
 Mild cases can often be treated without surgery.
 Severe cases may require surgery.